unbxd/search-JS-library/docs/configurations/BannerConfig.md

 Function
 {: .label }

-Customize the look and feel of the banner component by returning your custom HTML string from this function.
-This function get the list of banners as the parameter.
+The "template" function refers to the ability to change the appearance of the banner feature on the e-commerce website.
+It allows developers to control the appearance of the banners by providing custom HTML and CSS.
+The function receives the list of banners to be displayed, and the banner configurations as parameters and it needs to return a string of HTML that will be used to render the banners on the webpage.

-This function accepts two params:
+This function passes two params:
-`banners` - lorem ipsum lorem ipsum
+1. `banners` - the list of banners to be displayed
-`bannerOpts` - lorem ipsum lorem ipsum
+2. `bannerOpts` - the banner configurations

-Expected return value: HTML string
+**Expected return value**: a string of HTML that will be used to render the banners on the webpage

 ### Default Value